jlperla/web-academic/content/post/ubc-course-advice/index.md

 #   Otherwise, set `projects = []`.
 projects: ["datascience-computational"]
 ---
-Not every top student should get a PhD in economics or finance.
+Not every top student should choose to get a PhD in economics or finance.
 But if you are considering it, then some advanced preparation can make your life easier.

 ### Reference Letters